fsantanna-no/ce0-old/README.md

 The value `Nil` corresponds to the null subtype of all recursive types.

-A subtype predicate evaluates to a `Bool`:
+A subtype predicate sufixes a value with `.`, a subtype identifier, and `?`.
+It checks if the value of a type is one of its subtypes:

 ```
 type Member {